Appraisal Services

 Appraisal Process

-I typically begin by arranging an in-person inspection, during which I will photograph the artwork and document key details such as its physical condition, size, medium, artist, date, signature, and provenance.
+I typically arrange an in-person inspection to photograph the artwork and document key details such as its physical condition, size, medium, artist, date, signature, and provenance.
+If an in-person inspection isn’t possible, I request:

 Clear photographs (front, back, signature, and any labels or markings)